Design

 The Japandi Living Room

 For a Japandi living room, it’s important to choose quality furniture like sofas, armchairs and lounge chairs that enhance your comfort and the comfort of your guests.
-Beautiful floor, wall and ceiling lighting can easily create an exceptionally cozy mood.
+A beautiful Japandi floor lamp along with wall and ceiling lighs can easily create an exceptionally cozy mood.
 Natural light that flows through larger windows puts every Japandi style object and item in the best light.
 Plush, fluffy rugs and/or thin rugs made of natural fibers can add amazing texture to the material palette.
 Likewise, greenery can bring a bit of nature to a Japandi living room and enhance the feeling of tranquility.
 Plant pots can be small or oversized, but they are usually made of warm ceramic.

 Exploring Japandi, Where East Meets West - Gessato